10up/wpacceptance/docs/index.md

 ### Database

-WP Assure not only let's you test UI elements but how your web application interacts with the database as well.
+WP Acceptance not only let's you test UI elements but how your web application interacts with the database as well.

 We can assert that new posts (or other custom post types) were created:
 ```php